 Until next time, and as always Be Fiscally Fabulous.
 Take a deep breath and enjoy your life!

-DAVID RAE Certified Financial Planner™, Accredited Investment Fiduciary™ is a Los Angeles Wealth Manager with Trilogy Financial Services, focusing on helping the LGBT Community make smart financial decisions for over a decade.
+DAVID RAE Certified Financial Planner™, Accredited Investment Fiduciary™ is a Los Angeles Wealth Manager with DRM Wealth Management, focusing on helping the LGBT Community make smart financial decisions for over a decade.